 Pimpinella anisum extract should not be confused with star anise extract, which can be toxic for infants.

 Essential oil.
 Anise oil is obtained by the distillation of anise seeds, and all properties and licorice flavor of the plant are concentrated in this form.
-It is often used to relieve rheumatic and arthritic pains, and also has relaxant and sedative effects.
+It is often used to relieve rheumatic and arthritic pains.
+It also has relaxant and sedative effects.

-The antispasmodic effects of anise liquid extract have been traditionally used to relief infants' colic.
+The antispasmodic effects of liquid anise extract have been traditionally used to relief infant colic.

 Raw anise is easy to find in most grocery stores and local markets around the world.
 Whole seeds are the easiest form of raw anise to find.
 In the U.S., the most widely available varieties of anise are yellow anise and Florida anise.
 Although anise seeds are mostly bought in fresh state, they are also available dried, in bulk and teabags in most supermarkets and herbal shops.